Stocks in most of Asia rise as markets watch China protests - ExBulletin

 “The absence of any clear escalation in protests could help calm markets,” said Yeap Jun Rong, market strategist at IG.

-The unrest has fueled concerns on Wall Street that if Chinese leader Xi Jinping further cracks down on dissidents there or expands lockdowns, it could slow China’s economy, hurting oil prices and global economic growth. , said Sam Stovall, chief investment strategist at CFRA.
+The unrest has fueled concerns on Wall Street that if Chinese leader Xi Jinping cracks down more heavily on dissidents or expands lockdowns, it could slow China’s economy, hurting oil prices and global economic growth, he said. said Sam Stovall, chief investment strategist at CFRA.

 “A lot of people worry about what the fallout will be, and basically use that as an excuse to take recent profits,” he said.